Foodflation is registering at the checkout lines of your local grocery store – and in a bigger way than has been seen in decades.

 The trillions of “stimulus” dollars injected into the financial system and consumers’ pockets by the U.S. Treasury and Federal Reserve have so far not ignited a broad inflationary trend in consumer prices.

-In fact, energy, commercial real estate, and other sectors of the economy have suffered price collapses.
+Energy, commercial real estate, and other sectors of the economy have suffered price collapses.
 April saw the steepest monthly fall (0.8%) in U.S. consumer prices since the 2008 financial crisis.

 It’s hard for prices of discretionary goods to rise while consumers remain hunkered down.
 But they still need to buy groceries!
 And that’s where inflation is now showing up.